jlfaucher/executor/incubator/ooRexxShell/oorexxshell_readme.txt

 Customization
 =============
+The optional file "custom1.rex" is loaded before any preloaded package.
+Typically used for color settings.

+A second optional file "custom2.rex" is loaded after all preloaded packages.

-The customization files are searched first in the portable directory (if applicable), then in the user's home directory.
+The customization files are searched first in the portable directory (if applicable),
+    (.ooRexxShell~portableHome)/.config/oorexxshell/custom1.rex
+    (.ooRexxShell~portableHome)/.config/oorexxshell/custom1.rex
+then in the user's home directory.
+    XDG_CONFIG_HOME/oorexxshell/custom1.rex
+    XDG_CONFIG_HOME/oorexxshell/custom2.rex
+    or
+    (.ooRexxShell~userHome)/.config/oorexxshell/custom1.rex
+    (.ooRexxShell~userHome)/.config/oorexxshell/custom2.rex
 It's possible to define customization files in both locations.
-- The optional file ".oorexxshell_customization.rex" is loaded before any preloaded package.
-Typically used for color settings.
-- A second optional file ".oorexxshell_customization2.rex" is loaded after all preloaded packages.

 Example of customization:
 -- Better to limit the customization to the interactive mode if .ooRexxShell~isInteractive then do
     -- bypass the Windows bug "any byte >= 128 is replaced by \0"
     .ooRexxShell~readline = .true -- .false by default under Windows because history often broken

     -- color settings for white background
     .color~background = "white"
     .ooRexxShell~infoColor = "green"
     .ooRexxShell~promptColor = "yellow"

     -- a color can be defined with an ANSI Escape Sequence .color~background = d2c(27)"[1;32m" -- bgreen

     -- a color can be defined with several styles .ooRexxShell~errorColor = "underline blinking bred"

     -- disable the colors
     .ooRexxShell~showColor = .false

     -- Prompt setting
     .ooRexxShell~promptDirectory = .false -- Don't display the current directory
     .ooRexxShell~promptInterpreter = .false -- Don't display the current interpreter name .ooRexxShell~promptAddress = .false -- Don't display the current system address .ooRexxShell~showInfos = .false -- Don't show duration and number of coactivities

     -- Error management
     .ooRexxShell~trapLostDigits = .false
     .ooRexxShell~trapNoMethod = .true
     .ooRexxShell~trapNoString = .true
     .ooRexxShell~trapNoValue = .true -- raise an error when using an uninitialized variable .ooRexxShell~trapSyntax = .false -- ooRexxShell will be interrupted at the first syntax error

-        -- Select the UTF-8 code page (Windows only) "chcp 65001"
+    -- Select the UTF-8 code page (Windows only)
+    "chcp 65001"

     -- Load a package
     -- if silentLoaded is false then a message is displayed when the package has been loaded successfully.
     -- if silentNotLoaded is false then a message is displayed when the package can't be loaded.
     -- if reportError is true then the loading error is displayed. hasLoadedMyPackage = loadPackage("full path or relative path of MyPackage.cls", /*silentLoaded*/ .false, /*silentNotLoaded*/ .false, /*reportError*/ .false)

     -- Load a native library
     hasLoadedMyLibrary = loadLibrary("full path or relative path of MyLibrary" end

 Known problems under Windows